florian-lup/event-research/README.md

 - Searches for top 5 global events of the day using Perplexity API
 - Generates embeddings for each event using OpenAI
 - Deduplicates events using Pinecone similarity search
-- Researches additional details for each unique event
+- Researches additional details for each unique event with gpt and tavily
 - Stores events in Pinecone for vector search and MongoDB for persistent storage

 ## Requirements